The Celebrate Blog

 Lifestyle

 Balancing cost, convenience, and quality with a bariatric vitamin regimen is one tricky feat.
 It seems that to get the most of one, we have to sacrifice another.
 Appealing to this concern, vitamin patches entered the market with a promise to deliver, but are they really effective?
-Effectiveness of Patches The bottom line is there is not enough research yet to prove they work.
+The bottom line is there is not enough research yet to prove they work.
 In fact, the limited research available has actually shown that patches lead to more vitamin deficiency.
 In a small study, the vitamin patch group had more deficiencies than the oral supplement group.1 Despite the small study size, the results raise some concern, with 82.35% in the patch group having at least 1 deficiency compared to 40.74% in the pill group.1 Vitamin D deficiency was seen in 81% of patients in patch group versus 36% in the pill group.
-Lower serum concentrations of vitamin D, B1, and B12 were seen in the patch group.1 To better understand why the results favor oral supplements, let's take a quick refresher...
+Lower serum concentrations of vitamin D, B1, and B12 were seen in the patch group.1 To better understand why the results favor oral supplements, let's take a quick refresher on what we know about...

 Fat-Soluble Vitamins After Bariatric Surgery